What to expect

 We take great care to ensure that our patients and everyone concerned for them are treated sensitively and are fully included in, and informed about, our assessments, diagnosis and treatment recommendations.
 But don’t take our word for it.

-Before deciding to get in touch you may wish to look at reviews written by other users of the ADHD Clinic.
+Before deciding to get in touch you may wish to look at reviews written by other users of Adult ADHD Clinic.

 ADHD treatment expectations - Initial meeting and assessment

 At Adult ADHD Clinic, an ADHD assessment is thorough and can take up to three hours.
 Some of this time is for a patient to have a one to one conversation with Dr Cubbin and some is ideally spent talking with, in person or by telephone, someone who knew the patient well as a child, say a parent or sibling, to obtain a childhood history of potential symptoms.

 Ideally Dr Cubbin also likes to talk to someone who knows the patient well now, as this also provides useful information.
 Dr Cubbin also analyses old school reports, where available, and the questionnaires which a patient will have been sent, and will have returned, before the assessment.